 For almost thirty years after the discovery of the site, it received only a minimum of attention from authorities.
 At first, it was completely open and one could walk over the rock face.
 Eventually concerns about the deterioration of the site – and a few examples of graffiti left by unthinking visitors – motivated officials to erect a series of fences, increasingly serious, to keep people away from the sloping rock face while still permitting it to be viewed.
 In the mid-1960s Joan Vastokas (then of U of T) and Romas Vastokas of Trent U in nearby Peterborough began their study of the site with their students.
 Among other things, they used a charcoal-coloured crayon to enhance some of the petroglyphs so that they could be better seen.
 Their findings were eventually written up in Sacred Art of the Algonkians which was published in 1973.
-Forty years later it remains the definitive study of the site.
+Almost a half-century later it remains the definitive study of the site.
 It is also a difficult book to get a hold of – in December 2020 an Amazon seller had a used copy available for CDN $556.86 + $5. for shipping!
 The Toronto Public Library system does not have a single copy and I have yet to read it.

 “. . . there are no indications that the early settlers or the government survey teams ever came across the site in the course of lumbering, hunting, or exploration.
 Nor are there any references in the pioneer literature of the area to suggest that the native inhabitants at Chemong Lake or Rice Lake had any knowledge of the petroglyphs.